leaflabs/libmaple/docs/source/pwm.rst

 timers.
 Some configuration, such as the clock rate or prescaling, must be common to the entire timer; see the :ref:`timer documentation
 <timers>` for more information.
 See your board's :ref:`pin mapping
-tables <gpio-pin-mapping-tables>` to track down the correspondence between timer channels and GPIO pins.
+tables <gpio-pin-maps>` to track down the correspondence between timer channels and GPIO pins.

 Background